-amagic1: 1
+1 ı

-specialized

-37 : center.

-F1.1 1 Enacting a special law Not Issuance of the

-Elderly to regulate the rights implemented law in the

-rights of the elderly.
-Official

-Gazette.

-The need to amend the Creating a law

-labor law to include amending the

-the supreme interest of Labor Law that

-the elderly with regard gives the

-to their right to work. elderly their

-right to work.

 The need to financially Not Regular

 support nursing homes implemented financial

-(the charitable sector) mpremented support for
+(the charitable sector) • support for

 by deducting part of nursing homes.

+nursing nomes.

-the profits of profit- nursing nomes.
+the profits of profit-

-making institutions
+making institutions and

-and companies on a
+companies on a regular

-regular basis for the
+basis for the purposes

-purposes of continuing
+of continuing to

-to support this
+support this segment of

-segment of society.
+society.

 The need for the Not

 Ministry of Health to implemented The need for

-expand its services to geriatric
+expand its services to • geriatric doctors

-include home care, doctors to be
+include home care, and to be present in

+all government

-and to appoint doctors present in all
+to appoint doctors who

-who specialize in government

-geriatrics. hospitals.
+specialize in geriatrics. hospitals.

 Provide home

 care service

 from the

 Ministry of

 Health.

-Training workers in All workers in
+Training workers in the All workers in

-the Ministry of Social shelters have
+Ministry of Social shelters have

 Development in knowledge of

-shelters on the rights the rights of the
+shelters on the rights of the rights of the

-of the elderly and how elderly and are
+the elderly and how to elderly and are

-to deal with them. able to deal
+deal with them. able to deal with

-to dear with them. with them.
+them.

 The need to All shelters

-rehabilitate shelters

-have sports, health and vital
+rehabilitate shelters have sports,

-with programs that
+with programs that health and vital

 enable the elderly to activities that

 engage in healthy enhance the

 sports and vital involvement of

 activities that enhance all elderly

 their interaction and people in

 empower them society.

+l I society.

 physically, physically

-and psychologically.
+and psychologically. •

+Activate the role of In 2020,

+The right to committees formed approximately Ministry

+work under the Labor Law (90,723) of Labor

+and the powers of labor inspection visits

+inspectors to monitor were carried out

+establishments and to (64,027)

+monitor the conditions institutions,

+of their workers on a while the

+regular basis to verify number of visits

+the extent to which decreased in

+health and safety 2021 to

+procedures are (76,167), which

-and psychologically.
+observed and the included

+extent to which they

+, •

-The right to work Activate the role of committees formed under the Labor Law and the powers of labor inspectors to monitor establishments and monitor the conditions of their workers on a regular basis to verify the extent to which health and safety procedures are observed and the extent to which they enjoy the rights prescribed to them by law.
-In 2020, approximately (90,723) inspection visits were carried out to (64,027) institutions, while the number of visits decreased in 2021 to (76,167), which included (45,200) institutions.
-Ministry of Labor Directing young people towards education and vocational training and linking it to the requirements of the labor market, which is considered an entry point for development and contributes to reducing unemployment and improving the lives of citizens. - Number of awareness sessions for young people about available job opportunities. - Number of training workshops in the field of preemployment skills. -The percentage of those enrolled in vocational education and training compared to the percentage of those enrolled in academic education. - Extent of implementation of the sustainable development goals. - Results of the National Ministry of Education, Ministry of Higher Education and Scientific Research, Universities, Civil Society Institutions, Private Sector; Ministry of Youth, Trade Unions; Chambers of Commerce and Industry, International Organizations.
+enjoy the rights prescribed to them by law.
+(45,200) institutions.
+Directing young people towards education and vocational training and linking it to the requirements of the labor market, which is considered an entry point for development and contributes to reducing unemployment and improving the lives of citizens. - Number of awareness sessions for young people about available job opportunities. - Number of training workshops in the field of preemployment skills. -The percentage of those enrolled in vocational education and training compared to the percentage of those enrolled in academic education. - Extent of implementation of the sustainable development goals. - Results of the National Employment Strategy (2011-2020) and the percentage of beneficiaries. - Level of poverty.
+Ministry of Education, Ministry of Higher Education and Scientific Research, Universities, Civil Society Institutions, Private Sector; Ministry of Youth, Trade Unions; Chambers of Commerce and Industry, International Organizations.
+Activating economic The Ministry of growth, which is reflected in providing job opportunities and reducing the unemployment rate, Labor, civil society organizations, the private sector, trade